Religious interpretations of the Big Bang theory: Islam

+However, not all Muslim scholars agree that the Qu'ran supports the Big Bang theory.
+Using a different interpretation of the Qur'an 21:30, physicist Abdul Mabud asserts that there was no gap between Earth's joint separation from the heavens and Earth's subsequent formation.
+Therefore, Mabud rejects the notion that Earth was formed from cosmic dust which spawned from the Big Bang.

 Judaism

 "That the universe had a definite starting point" was addressed in a 2014 article with the title "New Big Bang evidence supports Biblical creation, says Orthodox physicist."
 Harvard's John Kovac called it a "smoking-gun signature."

 BBC asked and answered "Is the Big Bang theory compatible with Judaism."
-Chabad/Lubavitch's website writes that it is science that caught up to the Torah's teachings regarding what today is called Big Bang.
+Chabad/Lubavitch's website writes that it is science that caught up to the Torah's teachings regarding what today is called the Big Bang.

+A Jewish doctor named David W. Weiss believes that the Big Bang theory is compatible with traditional Jewish cosmology given that repeatable experiments cannot be applied to materials far out of reach.
+Therefore, Weiss believes that a true scientist should be of the belief that a Creator was responsible for the Big Bang.